rappasoft/laravel-livewire-tables/docs/bulk-actions/available-methods.md

 ## setBulkActionConfirms

 When a bulk action is included in the array passed to setBulkActionConfirms, the default wire:confirm pop-up will appear prior to executing the bulk action.
-The default message is: "Are you sure?"
+The default message is: "Are you sure?".
+This should only be used if you wish to use the default message.

 ```php
 public function configure(): void